 The importance of flexible monitoring tools focusing on applications has been demonstrated to be essential not only for power-users, but also for single users.
-Single users are typically scientists using the Grid for data analysis, and verifying hypotheses on data sets that could not be achieved on other computing platforms.
+Single users are typically scientists using the grid for data analysis, and verifying hypotheses on data sets that could not be achieved on other computing platforms.
 In this case, monitoring, provided by Experiment Dashboards, is a guide to understanding the progress of their activity, and identifying and solving problems connected to their application.

-It is essential to allow efficient user support by empowering the user in such a way that only non-trivial issues are escalated to support teams (for example, jobs on hold due to scheduled site maintenance can be identified as such and the user can decide to wait or to resubmit).
+It is essential to allow efficient user support by empowering the user in such a way that only nontrivial issues are escalated to support teams (for example, jobs on hold due to scheduled site maintenance can be identified as such and the user can decide to wait or to resubmit).
 The Task monitoring application was developed in order to facilitate user analysis on the distributed infrastructure by providing necessary monitoring information to analysis users and to analysis support teams.

-6.1.5 Building generic Dashboards [BGD]
+6.1.5 Building generic Dashboards

-The Experiment Dashboard applications obtaining information from sources that are not VOspecific can be used by VOs outside the LHC and HEP scope.
+The Experiment Dashboard applications obtaining information from sources that are not VO-specific can be used by VOs outside the LHC and HEP scope.
 Among those applications are Site Status Board and Site Usability interface.
 A generic job monitoring application that will use job status information from the Messaging System for the Grids (MSG) is now being prototyped.
-Job status information can be reported to MSG either from the new version of the Logging and Bookkeeping system or from VO specific frameworks.
+Job status information can be reported to MSG either from the new version of the Logging and Bookkeeping system or from VO-specific frameworks.
 The Dashboard team provides generic methods enabling instrumentation of VO-specific frameworks for MSG reporting.

 Future work will concentrate effort on common applications which are shared by multiple LHC VOs, but which could also be used outside the scope of LHC and HEP.
-More information can be found in the [JOURNAL OF GRID COMPUTING].